Have you ever wondered how men in the prior in the industrial revolution groomed themselves?

-Because these products use synthetic ingredients it won’t be as expensive and yet still provide a similar type scent.
+Because these products use synthetic ingredients, it won’t be as expensive and yet still provide a similar type of scent.

-For instance the term “Fragrance” or “Parfum” refer to an undisclosed mixture of scent chemicals such as diethyl phthalate.
+For instance, the term “Fragrance” or “Parfum” refers to an undisclosed mixture of scent chemicals such as diethyl phthalate.

 The worst part for me is the potential effects it has on the reproductive system.

 Clubman-Pinaud Island Bay Rum

 As popular as this aftershave is, I’m afraid you’d have to cross this off your shopping list.

 It’s cheap and smells like the real stuff but be wary of what’s inside it.

 This product contains an artificial fragrance that almost smells like a real bay rum.
 What’s more, they added a coloring agent that gives it a rum-like appearance.